strawberryfg/c2f-3dhm-human-caffe/README.md

 - I write C++ faster than Python.
 - I write faster C++ than Python.
 - I know C++ / Caffe is not easy to understand.
+- People don't like Netscape Browser or iPhone 4s any more. hmmmmmm

 ----